Japan's economy rebounds in Q2, COVID clouds outlook

 "Japan's economy stagnated in the first half of this year and there's a risk of a contraction in July-September.
 Any clear rebound in growth will have to wait until year-end," he said.

+"I have very mixed feelings about this GDP result.
+It shows that households' consumption appetite is very strong despite the state of emergency curbs," Economy Minister Yasutoshi Nishimura told reporters after the data's release.

+"Our priority is to prevent the spread of the virus.
+It's very bad for the economy for this situation to drag on."

-Consumption unexpectedly rose 0.8% in April-June, following a 1.0% drop in January-March, the data showed.
+Consumption rose 0.8% in April-June from the previous quarter, confounding market forecasts for a 0.1% decline and rebounding from a 1.0% drop in January-March, the data showed.

 Capital expenditure also increased 1.7% after falling 1.3% in the previous quarter.
 As a result, domestic demand contributed 0.6% point to GDP growth.